The Stolen Years (2013 film)

 The Stolen Years (被偷走的那五年 (Bèi tōu zǒu dì nà wǔ nián)) is a 2013 romance and dramatic film directed by Wong Chun-chun and starring Bai Baihe, Joseph Chang and Christine Fan.

 Plot

 He-Mann (Bai Baihe) lost her memories five years ago when she had an accident.
 When she finally woke up, she could not understand why she and her husband had divorced, why her best friend is now her enemy, or why colleagues all avoided and tried to stay away from her.
 In order to learn about her past, she starts on her search of her lost memories with the help of her ex-husband.
-But as they discover more, they then realise.
+But as they discover more, they then realise more.